Global propagation of massive quantum fields in the plane gravitational waves and electromagnetic backgrounds: Global states

 It is worth to notice that the above formula does not depend on the choice of $u_0$, as one can expect.
 Let us consider two cases.

 First, assume that $u\in (u_{out}, u_{in})$.
 Then $\sign(M(u))=\sign(M(u_0))$; moreover, using \eqref{e20} we can eliminate $P_{out}$ in favor of $P_{in}$.
-As a result one obtains the expected relation: $\tilde \Phi_{in}(u,v,\bx)= \Phi_{in}(u,v,\bx)$, i.e. $\tilde \Phi_{in}$ is indeed an extension of the field $\Phi_{in}$ defined for $u<u_{in}$.
+As a result one obtains the expected relation $\tilde \Phi_{in}(u,v,\bx)= \Phi_{in}(u,v,\bx)$, i.e. $\tilde \Phi_{in}$ is indeed an extension of the field $\Phi_{in}$ defined for $u<u_{in}$.

 Next, let us analyse the case $u>u_{in}$.
 The last exponential factor in \eqref{e34}, corresponding to $\tilde S_{in}$, is uniquely determined.
-Moreover, since \be S_{in}(u)= W^{-1}(P_{out}^T(u_0)(P_{in}^{-1}(u_0))^T-P_{out}^T(u)(P_{in}^{-1}(u))^T)+S_{in}(u_0), \ee for $u<u_{in}$, we can identify $\tilde S_{in}(u)=S_{in}(u)$ also for $u>u_{in}$ -- despite of the disconnected domain there is no additional constant matrix in the antiderivative of $(P_{in}^TP_{in})^{-1} $.
+Moreover, since \be S_{in}(u)= W^{-1}(P_{out}^T(u_0)(P_{in}^{-1}(u_0))^T-P_{out}^T(u)(P_{in}^{-1}(u))^T)+S_{in}(u_0), \ee for $u<u_{in}$, we can identify $\tilde S_{in}(u)=S_{in}(u)$ also for $u>u_{in}$ -- despite of the disconnectedness of the domain there is no additional constant matrix in the antiderivative of $(P_{in}^TP_{in})^{-1} $.
 In view of this eq. \eqref{e34} can be written as follows \be \tilde \Phi_{in}^{k_v,{\bf k}}(u,v,\bx)=e^{\frac{i\pi}{4}(\sign(M(u_0))-\sign(M(u))} \Phi_{in}^{k_v,{\bf k}}(u,v,\bx) , \ee where $\Phi_{in}^{k_v,{\bf k}}$ is considered for $u\neq u_{in}$ (with the antiderivative $S_{in}(u) $ given by the matrix function occurring on the right hand side of eq. \eqref{e34a}).
 In consequence, there is a discrete change of the phase beyond the singular point related only to the change of the signature of $M$.
-Namely, by virtue of our previous considerations (see the discussion below \eqref{e27}) for $ u>u_{in}$ we have that $\sign(M(u_0))-\sign(M(u))$ equals $2$ (or $4$) if the rank of $P_{in}(u_{in})$ is one (or zero).
-Thus beyond the point $u_{in}$ the additional factor $i$ (or $-1$, respectively) appears.
+Namely, by virtue of our previous considerations (see the discussion below \eqref{e27}) for $ u>u_{in}$ the $\sign(M(u_0))-\sign(M(u))$ equals $2$ (or $4$) if the rank of $P_{in}(u_{in})$ is one (or zero).
+Thus, for the particle state $k_v<0$, beyond the point $u_{in}$ the additional factor $i$ (or $-1$, respectively) appears.

 Finally, let us consider the behavior of $\tilde \Phi_{in}^{k_v,{\bf k}}$ at $u_{in}$.
 At this point the rank of $P_{in}(u_{in})$ is zero or one.
 Let us start with the case $P_{in}(u_{in})=0$.
-Then the second term under the integral in \eqref{e33} drops out and using \eqref{e17b} one arrives, after some computations, at the Dirac delta function
+Then the second term under the integral in \eqref{e33} drops out and using \eqref{e17b} we arrive, after some computations, at the Dirac delta function